Booking a wedding venue is so much better than a backyard wedding.

 When you’re planning a backyard wedding, make sure to not only check city noise ordinances, but any HOA ordinances as well.
 What time is quiet hour, and what’s the decibel limit they’ll allow?
 Will there be someone with a decibel meter on site managing that so you don’t disturb your neighbors or break any laws?
 Also, you’ll want to make sure you go around and talk to your neighbors about your event so they’re aware it’s going on (and hopefully not mowing the lawn or using a chainsaw during your ceremony or reception).

-The Pemberton Farm ceremony and reception sites are set far back on the property nestled next to the Snohomish River … and not near any neighbors.
+The Pemberton Farm ceremony and reception site are set far back on the property nestled next to the Snohomish River … and not near any neighbors.

 Next up, think about catering.
 What kind of space will your caterer need for prep and set?
 Can you provide that, in addition to all of the other space needed?